 Some people just have great skin, while the rest of us who lack that lucky predisposition, have to work hard for it.
 Hyperpigmentation can happen very easily and very quickly and can take months to get rid of.
 That doesn’t mean that you have to spend tons of money to get an even complexion, you just need to know a few tricks.

 What is Hyperpigmentation?

 Essentially, hyperpigmentation is leftover inflammation that forms after acne has started healing or if acne has been aggravated from picking.
 Eating a healthy dose of anti-inflammatory foods like fresh fruits and vegetables (can we say green juice?) and wild caught salmon, as well as leading a low-stress healthy lifestyle will greatly improve hyperpigmentation.

 Before we get into my 10 tricks for getting rid of hyperpigmentation naturally, there are a few tips to use that will help them work even better.

 Tip #1- Drink plenty of spring water, green juices, and or fresh coconut water.

-These will nourish and keep you hydrated, because without hydration, skin cells tend to get “sticky” and won’t turn over in a timely manner.
+These will nourish and keep you hydrated because, without hydration, skin cells tend to get “sticky” and won’t turn over in a timely manner.
 New cell turnover is a must when trying to lighten up dark spots, scars, and uneven skin tone caused by acne and other skin ailments.

 Tip #2- Frequent but Gentle Exfoliation.

-Staying hydrated is key, but sometimes our skin needs a little help slewing off dead skin cells especially if you live in polluted areas like I do.
-Whoo hoo Los Angeles!
+Staying hydrated is key, but sometimes our skin needs a little help slewing off dead skin cells especially if you live in polluted areas as I do.
+Whoo hoo, Los Angeles!
 I know that I have to exfoliate at least 3 times a week to keep my skin happy and hyperpigmentation at a healthy distance.
 To do this, all you have to do is use a cloth like this one, or, you can make the sugar scrub described below.

 Tip #3- Patience, patience, patience!